GuffyWuffy/guffstation/troutstation/README.md

 #### Fork and Clone
 - Fork the repository.
 You'll need a GitHub account to do this, but that's free.
 For now.
 - Go to https://github.com/Cirrial/cirrstation and you'll see a button that says "Fork" to the right and up.
-Click it to have a space station of your very own +++IMAGE of fork button+++
+Click it to have a space station of your very own
 - Go to your new fork, and **clone** the repository by clicking on the green Code dropdown button, it'll give you options on how you want to clone the repository.
   - The exact specifics for this are out of scope of this document, but basically if you pick HTTPS you'll have to put your GitHub username and password into your client each time, and if you pick SSH [you'll need to look into setting up a whole bunch of stuff instead](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), so if you're very new to this I'd recommend HTTPS